Luna Blanca: Casting

 At the series' press conference held on May 15, 2012, the producer presented six actresses to portray and breathe life to the characters of Luna and Blanca.

 Chosen to play the lead roles in the first chapter are child stars Jillian Ward as Luna, and Mona Louise Rey as Blanca.
 Prior to casting, the two child actresses were popular in their previous hit drama series Trudis Liit and Munting Heredera respectively.
 Marissa Delgado, a veteran villainess who plays the children's grandmother in the show, compares Ward and Rey; saying that Ward reminds her of Niño Muhlach (a well-known mid-70's child star) for being witty, jolly, and restless; Rey on the other hand is described as "sweet, ladylike, and reserved type who flashes a wholesome personality on and off camera.

 Portraying the teen characters in the second chapter are Barbie Forteza as Blanca and Bea Binene as Luna.
 Forteza said in one of her interviews that she finds her role very challenging, saying: "It is easier to play the Tweety Pie roles, but not when the role demands control and let your partner in a scene cower in fear and tears."
-Her character who lives in the squatter's area requires her to act like rather rough and boyish.
-She initially read the script and asked director Dominic Zapata's nod to deliver her lines with her own words.
-That way, she got to express herself more than just following the script letter by letter.
-On the other hand, Binene finds the acting task three or four times grueling than her past projects.
-Aside from the dramatic acting it requires, she has to endure the itchy, hot feeling while her face and body are heavily covered with dark make-up.
-It usually takes two hours for her fair complexion to turn dark as soot, and makeup artists had to re-touch in every scene due to perspiration and oiliness.

 In the first and second chapter, Camille Prats, Raymart Santiago and Chynna Ortaleza were cast as Rowena, Luis and Divine, respectively, the three prominent characters in the series.

 Although reluctant to play the role for the second chapter, fearing that she might not fit nor be credible enough to be a mother of teenagers, Prats [who's only in her late 20s] accepted the role after producers explained how significant her role was.

 In the last installment of the series Bianca King and Heart Evangelista played as the adult Luna and Blanca respectively.

-Mark Herras taken over the role of Joaquin, the love interest of Blanca (Evangelista) and Luna (King), while, veteran actors Lani Mercado, Christopher de Leon and Carmi Martin taking over the now rapidly aged characters of Rowena, Luis and Divine, respectively.
+Mark Herras taken over the role of Joaquin, the love interest of Blanca (Evangelista) and Luna (King), while, veteran actors Lani Mercado, Christopher de Leon and Carmi Martin taking over the aged characters of Rowena, Luis and Divine, respectively.